cdli-gh/annodoc/index.md

 (numeral [oblique] argument)

-For numeral oblique arguments, we ignore the morphologically marked case.
-(TBC: How is this analyzed -- this seems to be hypercorrect (!?) morphological marking to underline that it relates to *eger5* ?)
+(TBC: How is the following example to be analyzed -- this seems to be hypercorrect (!?) morphological marking to underline that it relates to *eger5* ?)

 	# Jagersma, Chap.
 4 (34)
 	# ‘subsequently (lit “for the second one”)’
 	# (Cyl A 9:5; L; 22)
-	1	2-kam-ma-šè	min-kamma=še	two-ORD=TERM	0	nummod	more correct would be nummod+TERM
+	1	2-kam-ma-šè	min-kamma=še	two-ORD=TERM	0	nummod	morphologically marked as TERM

 This extends to headless numerals: